Sanokei/Hive-Mind/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-A game the rules of which are dictated by a hive mind of people using voting on issues.
+A physical game, the rules of which are dictated by a hive mind of people using voting on issues.

 ### Built With